4 takeaways from President Biden's 'very blunt' meeting with China's Xi Jinping

 "The world is big enough for the two countries to develop themselves and prosper together," tweeted Hua Chunying, a foreign ministry spokesperson who accompanied Xi in his meeting with Biden.

-"I've met many times with Xi Jinping, and we were candid and clear with one another across the board.
-And I do not think there's any imminent attempt on the part of China to invade Taiwan," Biden said.
+On Taiwan, despite intense media speculation over Beijing's intention, Biden said he did "not think there's any imminent attempt on the part of China to invade Taiwan."

-The president objected to Beijing's "coercive and increasingly aggressive" Chinese actions in the waters around Taiwan, according to the White House readout, saying such behaviors "undermine peace and stability across the Taiwan Strait and in the broader region, and jeopardize global prosperity."
+But the president objected to Beijing's "coercive and increasingly aggressive" Chinese actions in the waters around Taiwan, according to the White House readout, adding such behaviors "undermine peace and stability across the Taiwan Strait and in the broader region, and jeopardize global prosperity."

 China regards the "Taiwan question" an internal matter.
 It is "at the very core of China's core interests, the bedrock of the political foundation of China-U.S. relations, and the first red line that must not be crossed in China-U.S. relations," wrote Hua, the spokesperson, on Twitter after the meeting ended.